simonepri/bin-manager/README.md

 Type: `string`<br>
 Default: `''`

-Accepts a path which the files will be downloaded to.
+Accepts a path where the binaries will be stored to.

 ##### slug

 Type: `string`<br>
 Default: `''`

-Accepts an unique slug for the binary.
-The binary will be downloaded inside the path:
+Accepts an unique slug for the binary.<br>
-`dist/slug`
+The binary will be downloaded inside the path: `dist/slug`

 ### .src(url, [os], [arch])